Our organisation and structure

 She recently retired as Vice Chair of the Board of the Ulster Orchestra Society and is a former Board member of Business in the Community, the BBC NI Broadcasting Council, Action Cancer and NI Chest Heart and Stroke.
 In 2008 she received an Honorary Doctorate (LLD) from Queen’s University Belfast.

-Trustee and Honorary Treasurer since October 2016; Chair of the Finance Committee; Member of the Audit and Risk and Remuneration Committees
+Trustee and Honorary Treasurer since October 2016, Chair of the Finance Committee, Member of the Audit and Risk and Remuneration Committees.

 John has supported the NSPCC in a fundraising capacity since 2003 and has been a co-opted member of our Finance Sub Committee since 2008.
-He has held a number of senior financial roles within the banking and insurance sectors, including Chief Financial Officer of three publicly listed financial services companies.
+He has held a number of senior financial roles within the banking and insurance sectors, including Chief Financial Officer of four publicly listed financial services companies.